-Lessons learned from the UK-11Healthy Homes principles
+Lessons learned from the UK-11 Healthy Homes principles

-- TPCA.
-The Healthy Homes Principles-why do we need them?
-(May, 3,2023) states that there is an established body of evidence which shows how the location, layout and quality of homes and neighbourhoods do have direct and indirect impacts on mental and physical health of the occupants. - A recent review of English planning policy and building regulations highlighted these weaknesses.
+- Town Planning Council Association (TPCA) UK in The Healthy Homes Principles-why do we need them?
+(May, 3, 2023) states that there is an established body of evidence which shows how the location, layout and quality of homes and neighbourhoods do have direct and indirect impacts on mental and physical health of the occupants. - A recent review of English planning policy and building regulations highlighted these weaknesses.
 It found that 'Health is not integrated into the legal requirements that LPAs can rely on to base their decisions'.
 The review recommended establishing the Healthy Homes Principles into law and calls for the better use of local health evidence base to shape decisions (Montel, L., 2023).